Harsha-Buddhika-Official/Official-Portfolio-React/README.md

 - Touch-friendly navigation for mobile devices

 ### Interactive Skill Cards
-- Hover effects with scaling and glow animations
+- Hover effects with scaling, glow animations, and sparkle effects
 - Organized skill categories with visual technology icons
 - Smooth transitions and micro-interactions

 ### Project Showcase
-- Detailed project cards with screenshots
+- Project cards with screenshots and descriptions
-- Direct GitHub repository links
+- Direct GitHub repository links for each project
 - Technology stack highlights for each project

+### Contact Section
+- Direct contact information display
+- Clickable phone and email links
+- Social media integration with LinkedIn, Instagram, and GitHub

 ## 🤝 Contributing